Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Lumbini

-We arrived in Nepal by land border from India.
-If you are considering crossing at the Sonauli Border you can find all the information you need from our India to Nepal travel guide.
+We arrived in Nepal to Sonauli by land border from India.
+Shortly after crossing the border at Sonauli you will come to the next town – Lumbini.
+If you are considering crossing at the Sonauli Border you can find all the information you need from our India to Nepal border crossing travel guide.

-Not a bad first attraction to visit on our Nepal holiday!
+Our first stop was Lumbini, the birthplace of Buddha – not a bad first attraction to visit on our Nepal holiday!

 Lumbini Gardens: A peaceful complex of temples, monasteries, and ponds.
+The peaceful environment makes it a popular spot for quiet reflection in this significant part of the world.

 Why not visit Bhutan while you are in this part of the world?
 Click on the link below for more details.